blue-kale-test/rearrange/README.md

 This module is used for rearrange names.
 Turns "LastName, FirstName" into "FirstName LastName"

-Add this line for issue tracker
+Add this line for issue tracker.

 ## Example